Alan4247748/friendly-potato/docs/case studys/Volvo.md

 # My Role

-  ***I designed landing pages in Adobe XD, created an art direction from Volvo's commissioned images while coordinating with language, design, and web dev agencies, and the Volvo team.***
+  ***Creating an art direction from Volvo's commissioned images while coordinating with language, design, and web dev agencies, and the Volvo team.***

  - 60% Copywriting
  - 40% Design